Bira/octopus-carnival/_posts/2025-09-17-guns-of-wolfenstein-03.md

 The old Venom machine gun from the war has been replaced with this energy weapon in the Sixties.
 Like its predecessor, the Laser MG is found in fixed mounts, in the hands of cybernetic supersoldiers, and mounted on the many models of giant robot stomping around.
-It can fire a full-auto laser barrage for quite a bit before running dry.
+It can fire for quite a bit before running dry.
+This can look like either a sequence of rapid pulses or a continuous beam, but either version uses the same stats.
 Enemies don't like to aim with it either, improving the players' chances of survival when facing it.
 It's heavy and bulky enough to be only a "sometimes" gun for the player, used when found and quickly discarded when empty.

 Industrial outlets reload it at a rate of 20 shots per second.
 When attached to